BN701/MultiArp/readme.md

 As it stands, the UI is text mode, 80 by 25 characters.
 This is largely to avoid the use of mouse/touch on a cramped table top or flimsy laptop stand, but also comes from a sense of nostalgia on my part - think *Voyetra Sequencer Plus* on DOS, or even *Fairlight*.

-Text most avoids the headache of deciding what a graphical interface would actually be like.
+Text mode also avoids the headache of deciding what a graphical interface would actually be like.

-Whilst there is no overall design goal it has already begun to show me what needs to be accessible and visible and what can be left more obscure.
+Whilst there is no overall design goal ad-hoc work on a UI has already begun to show me what needs to be accessible and visible and what can be left more obscure.

 A simple horizontal ***menu*** system exists for some functionality.
 For everything else you have to use the ***command line*** within the app.

 ## Midi Note entry

 Note entry is via midi keyboard.
 There are two step entry modes.

 ***Full*** mode requires use of the PC keyboard to enter rests and close a phrase.
 Chords or single notes are played on the midi keyboard.